chrisnorman7/game-server-base/README.md

 * huh - Called when no commands are found.
 * format_text - Formats text according to *args and **kwargs.
 Allows you to pass text such as `("There are %d %s", 50, 'planets')` or `('There are %(number)d %(objects)s', number=50, objects='planets')`.
 Used with the notify and broadcast methods.
 * notify - Notify a single connection of some text.
-* boradcast - Notify all connected connections of some text.
+* broadcast - Notify all connected connections of some text.
 * command - A decorator to add new commands.
 * disconnect - Boot a connection.